eagomez2/h5pack/README.md

 - [License](#license)

 # Installation
-The following section shows different ways to install `h5pack`.
+Below are different ways you can install `h5pack`.

 ## Install through `pip`
 To install `h5pack`, run: